Natalie Frank

-Natalie Frank {b.
-1980) is an American artist currently living and working in New York City.
-Her work deals with themes of power, sexuality, gender, feminism, and identity.
+Natalie Frank (born 1980) is an American artist.
+Currently living and working in New York City, her work deals with themes of power, sexuality, gender, feminism, and identity.
 Although Frank is best known as a painter, she has also explored other mediums including sculpture and drawing.
 Her most famous works are a series of drawings of the original, unsanitized Brothers Grimm fairy tales.

 Personal life and education

 Frank was born in Austin, Texas in 1980.
 Growing, up Frank enjoyed reading and was very imaginative.
 At the age of ten, Frank moved from Austin to Dallas where she lived and attended school for the next eight years.
 Frank was a high school National Merit Finalist, but was denied a place in the National Honor Society due to conflicts with school administrators over her drawings from life.
 Frank earned her BA in Studio Art from Yale University in 2002, and her MFA in Visual Arts from Columbia University in 2006.
 In 2003, Frank earned a Fulbright Scholarship to the National Academy of Fine Art in Oslo, Norway.
 She has also studied at the L'École nationale supérieure des Beaux-Arts in Paris in 2001, and the Florence Academy of Art in 2000, among others.

 In 2013, Frank was diagnosed with a lack of stereoscopic vision—she has limited depth perception and needs corrective lenses, which the artist credits as the inspiration to create 3D figures.
 Artists, Rembrandt and Pablo Picasso, both had the same eye condition.